Nissi-Olugbode/Order-data-analysis/README.md

 3. Calculate total appliance sales in Ontario
 4. Provide recommendations to improve revenue from the bottom 10 customers
 5. Identify which shipping method incurred the highest shipping costs
-6. dentify the most valuable customers and their purchase patterns
+6. Identify the most valuable customers and their purchase patterns
 7. Find the highest-spending small business customer
 8. Determine which corporate customer placed the most orders (2009–2012)
 9. Highlight the most profitable consumer customer
 10. Identify customers who returned items and their segments
 11. Analyze whether shipping cost spending aligns with order priority levels
+12. Create a dashboard to visualize

 ### Tools
 - Microsoft SQL Server: Data querying, joining, and aggregation
+- Microsoft Power BI:Data modelling, data visualization and dashboard creation.
 ### SQL Analysis
 - Aggregations for sales, profit, shipping cost, and order count
 - Filtering by region, segment, and product category